INTRODUCTION

 ii.
 Next, in Acts 3:19, “Repent, you, therefore, and be converted, that your sins might be blotted out.”

 iii.
-Finally, both are equal, because they yield the same results: “remission of sins, and the blotting out of sins.”
+Finally, both are equal because they yield the same results: “remission of sins, and the blotting out of sins.”
 Amen.
-Thank you brother, Usher!
+Thank you, brother, Usher!

-4) Conclusion: Therefore, the verb: “be converted, or turn” in the declaration of Jesus in like manner infers: “to be baptized,” that Israel’s “sins should be forgiven them,” Mark 4:12.
+4) Conclusion: Therefore, the verb: “be converted, or turn” in the declaration of Jesus in like manner infers: “to be baptized” that Israel’s “sins should be forgiven them,” Mark 4:12.
 Only in the act of “baptism” is there any promise of: “the remission (forgiveness), the washing away, or the blotting out,” of sins and transgressions.
 Hello, out there!
 Am I the only one listening to God’s word?

 b) First, to the Colossians: “Buried with him in baptism, wherein also ye are raised with him through the faith of the operation of God, who hath raised him from the dead.
-And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses,” Colossians 2:12-13.
+And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened with him, having forgiven you all trespasses,” Colossians 2:12-13.
 Christ has forgiven you all trespasses.
 Where?
 In the waters of baptism!

-c) Second, to the Ephesians: “And you hath he quickened, who were dead in trespasses and sins...But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ Jesus...For by grace are ye saved through the faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
+c) Second, to the Ephesians: “And you hath he quickened, who were dead in trespasses and sins...But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us together, and made us sit together in heavenly places in Christ Jesus...For by grace are ye saved through the faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
 For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them,” Ephesians 2:1-10.
 We were quickened together with Christ, and (by grace we were saved), through faith and our “union with Him in baptism,” Romans 6:17-18; Romans 10:16-17.

 a.
 B. W. Johnson wrote: “And be converted.
 In the Revision, Turn again.
 The Greek term is not passive but active.
 The command is to do some act, not to have something done to us.
-The Greek term (epistrepho)...is uniformly in the active voice...To repent, or change the heart, is the internal change wrought by faith, and this is to be followed by a definite act; to turn...This figure applies to the sinner.
+The Greek term (epistrepho)...is uniformly in the active voice...To repent, or change the heart, is the internal change wrought by faith, and this is to be followed by a definite act: to turn...This figure applies to the sinner.
 Convicted of sin, repentant, there must be some outward act of turning.
 That act, following repentance, is given in Acts 2:38.
-The penitent (was) required to be baptized...Baptism is not here expressly named, as in Acts 2:38, but was now understood of itself, seeing that thousands had been baptized, and the thought is suggested in the figurative expression in order that your sins may be blotted out, namely, by the water of baptism.”—Meyer.
+The penitent (was) required to be baptized...Baptism is not here expressly named, as in Acts 2:38, but was now understood of itself, seeing that thousands had been baptized, and the thought is suggested in the figurative expression so that your sins may be blotted out, namely, by the water of baptism.”—Meyer.
 “In a similar exhortation (Acts 2:38), Peter adds, 'Be baptized,' but this would now be understood."—Dean Howson, Page 270-271.

 b.
 B. W. Johnson again wrote: “In 2:38, the steps are (1) Repentance, (2) baptism, (3) remission of sins, (4) and the gift of the Holy Spirit.
-Here, (in Acts 3:19-20) the order is, (1) Repentance, (2) to turn (in baptism), (3) the blotting out of sins, (4) the seasons of refreshing.
-One passage aids in interpreting the other,” Page 271.
+Here, (in Acts 3:19-20), the order is (1) Repentance, (2) to turn (in baptism), (3) the blotting out of sins, (4) the seasons of refreshing—one passage aids in interpreting the other,” Page 271.
 The insertion of (in baptism) in this quotation is mine.

 c.
 John Gill wrote: “Repent ye, therefore...The Ethiopic version adds: "and be baptized."
 And be converted, (Acts 3:19).
-The apostle's sense is, repent of the sin of crucifying Christ...and turn unto him, and acknowledge him as the Messiah...and submit to his ordinance(s) (repent and be baptized)...that your sins may be blotted out; or forgiven,” Acts 3:19; Mark 4:12; Acts 22:16.
+The apostle's sense is, repent of the sin of crucifying Christ...and turn unto him, and acknowledge him as the Messiah...and submit to his ordinance(s) (repent and be baptized) ...that your sins may be blotted out; or forgiven,” Acts 3:19; Mark 4:12; Acts 22:16.

 2) The Master announced in His Great Commission: “He that believeth and is baptized shall be saved,” Mark 16:15-16.
 And earlier in Mark to the Jews: “Lest at any time they should repent, and be converted (baptized), and their sins should be forgiven them,” Mark 4:12.